• A closeup of a cluster of white, pea-like flowers hanging from a branch.

 Prevention and management

-• Large infestations can be controlled with cut-stem herbicide applications.
-Herbicides applied to the stems or cut stumps spread into the root system and provide better control.
+• Large infestations can be managed with cut-stem herbicide applications.
+Herbicide applied to stems or cut stumps spread into the root system and provide better control.
 In large, dense infestations with little else growing, foliar applications of herbicide can be effective.
 When using herbicide treatments, always check with your local University of Minnesota Extension Agent, co-op, or certified landscape care expert for assistance and recommendations.
 There are several businesses throughout the state with certified herbicide applicators that can be hired to perform chemical applications.

 Toxicity